Tsiori18/Tetris-Vite-Vanilla-JS/README.md

-# Python Tetris
+# Vite and Vanilla JS Tetris

-This is the repository with non-finished implementation of the tetris.
-Please, be patient because I am writing it in my free time :-).
+This is repository for a simple tetris game made with Vite and Vanilla JS.

 ### Prerequisites